moven0831/The-One-Pass-HackaTON/documentation/autoUpgraded-nft/README.md

 - `get_nft_content()`: Get the content associated with the token.
 This method retrieves the content of a specific NFT by its index.
 It takes two arguments - an integer index and a cell individual_nft_content.
 - `get_editors()`: Get the editor addresses.
-- `redeemable_index`: This method returns the redeemable index for an NFT.
+- `get_remained_redeemable_index`: This method returns the redeemable index for an NFT.